tinganho/balanced-storage/README.md

 }
 ```

 Notice, also when we now have an annotation for the storage.
-We don't need to annotate the methods to begin with `add|sub NAME` .
+We don't need to annotate methods with `add|sub NAME` anymore.
 Though you still need to alias some call expressions with `add|sub NAME as ALIAS`.

 ### Add Method Example
 Now, we can staticly analyse the `register` method, which is suppose to be an add method: